LionelDraghi/bbt/tests/to_be_implemented/ill_formed_steps.md

 # Feature: Ill Formed Steps detection

 Partial formater are very tolerant to alternate wording.
-The downside is more difficult to identify grammar problem.
+The downside being that it is more difficult to identify grammar problem.
 Here are some detected problem.

 ## Scenario: `run` not followed by a command